 Back out in the tasting room, I had the privilege of trying the three brews they have on tap: a golden ale, their signature Back East Amber Ale and a high-octane Imperial Stout.
 All three were smooth, refined and ready for market.
 I was, in a word, impressed.

-As they are so new (at the time of this writing, anyway), their beers are probably a bit hard to find around Connecticut.
+As they are so new (at the time of this writing), their beers are probably a bit hard to find around Connecticut.
 But they have a great business plan and are hosting tastings at package stores and events all over the state already.
-I can’t wait for the 750’s of the imperial stout to be available (in a week, though, if you’re reading this anytime after the end of July 2012, go get some.)
-For a 10.5% ABV stout, it is incredibly smooth and easy drinking, with chocolate malts and lots and lots of iterations I’m sure.
+I can’t wait for the bottles of the imperial stout to be available.
+For a 10.5% ABV stout, it is incredibly smooth and easy drinking.

-My friends know that I consider New England Brewing Connecticut’s best.
-Their Imperial stout is great – and this compares very favorably.
+My friends know that I consider New England Brewing Connecticut’s best brewery in 2012.
+Their Imperial stout is great – and Back East’s compares very favorably.
 But keep in mind it’s brand new too.
 Like I said, impressive.

 But this isn’t about New England Brewing.
 This is about a couple cousins with a few bucks, a vision, and many years of brewing experience.